gniewkob/Scraper/docs/analysis.md

 2. It initializes a WebDriver instance and navigates to each product page
 3. For each page, it extracts pharmacy listings and their data
 4. The data is stored in the SQLite database and exported as JSON
-5. The Flask application (`app.py`) provides a web interface to browse and analyze this data
+5. The FastAPI application (`backend/main.py`) provides a web interface to browse and analyze this data
 6. Users can interact with the dashboard to explore price trends and find best deals

 ## Conclusion